Computing in the Law Library

-- Computers.
-There are PCs with Windows 7, Office 2010, Internet Explorer, and Firefox.
+Computers.
+There are PCs with Windows, Office, Internet Explorer, and Firefox.
 Printing is available.

-- Connecting to UCI or UCI Law resources.
+Connecting to UCI or UCI Law resources.
 UCI Law community members can use the law school's VPN (Virtual Private Network) to get access to databases that require authentication.
-Instructions are available on the law school intranet.
+Instructions are available from UCI Law IT.

-- UCI Law students, faculty, and staff.
+UCI Law students, faculty, and staff.
 Printing is available from lab computers; wireless printing is also available.
-See Information Technology Services on the intranet for more information.
-Westlaw and Lexis printers are in the Library; UCI Law community members with active Lexis and Westlaw accounts can use them.
+See Information Technology Services for more information.

-- Other visitors.
-There is no printing available in the Law Library.
+Other visitors.
+No printing is available in the Law Library for visitors.
 Copiers, however, are available; copy cards can be purchased in the Law Library.

-Any visitor can use one of the 6 public computers in the Law Library.
-All public computers can be used to search the Library catalog and other databases.
-Visitors who need to save search results may use a web-based option (e.g. email drafts or Google Docs) or removable media (e.g. thumb drives) to do so.
+Visitors can use one of the six public computers in the Law Library.
+All public computers can be used to search Law Library catalogs and other databases.
+Visitors who need to save search results can use a web-based option (for example, email drafts or Google Drive) or a USB drive.
 Note that there is no printing from public computers.

-- Connecting to UCI Law resources.
-When using the UCI Mobile network (for example, from a laptop in the Law Library) UCI Law community members should use the law school's VPN (Virtual Private Network) to access to databases that require authentication.
-Instructions are available on the law school intranet.
+Connecting to UCI Law resources.
+When using the UCI Mobile network (for example, from a laptop in the Law Library) UCI Law community members should use the law school's VPN (Virtual Private Network) to use databases that require authentication.
+Instructions are available from UCI Law IT.

-- Coverage.
-The UCInet Mobile Access network covers all of campus, including the entire Library and the courtyard outside.
+Coverage.
+The UCInet Mobile Access network covers all of campus, including the entire Law Library and the courtyard outside.